nanobox-io/nanobox-docs/source/local-dev/_vm-performance-mac.md

 ## Use netfs for Filesystem Mounting
 Whenever you run `nanobox dev`, Nanobox mounts the current working directory into your Nanobox VM.
 This allows changes made to code on your local machine to immediately appear in your VM.
 The default `native` method used to mount code can be slow.
 Switching to `netfs` will greatly improve code read/write speeds in your VM.

+*"netfs" is a generic term for "network filesystem".
+The actual technology used in MacOS is [NFS](https://en.wikipedia.org/wiki/Network_File_System).*

 ### Using netfs
 To use netfs, you'll need to modify your [`config.yml`](/local-dev/nanobox-config-yml).
 This file can be found at `~/.nanobox/config.yml`.
 If it doesn't already exist, you can create it.
 Update the `mount-type` setting to `netfs`.